 Stripe Chargeback Guide: All the Rules, Time Limits & Info You Need to Know

-For millions of companies around the world, Stripe is considered the go-to software for accepting online and mobile payments.
-While powerful, the platform offers straightforward functionality that allows merchants of all sizes to easily make and accept payments and manage their businesses online.
+For millions of companies around the world, Stripe is the “go-to” software for accepting online and mobile payments.

 Recommended reading